MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 ## To repair the installation of the agent by using the Operations console

-1. Log on to the Operations console with an account that is a member of the Operations Manager Administrators role.
+1. Sign in to the Operations console with an account that is a member of the Operations Manager Administrators role.

 2. Click **Administration**.